cferdinandi/adventure/content/gm.md

 <div data-toc="Table of Content"></div>

 ## The Role of the Game Master

 The GM runs the game, and is generally _not_ a player themselves (though they can be).

 They introduce situations and narrate outcomes.
 They throw challenges at the players.
 They narrate the world and the creatures in it.
 The GM's job to keep the pacing, action, and suspense at the right level for the skills and age-level of your players.

+**Adventure is all about creating a shared story for the players.** Give them a chance to do epic things.

-## Running the Game
+## Starting the Game

 At the start of each game, a problem or situation arises that needs the help of a group of adventurers.
 The Game Master reads the game introduction to the players.

+You can make your life a lot easier as a GM, and get your players far more engaged in the game, by asking them questions about why they're there, and what they've heard about the problem or situation.
+You can work these hooks into the story and use them to fill in missing details.

-Feel free to use toys, props, sketches/drawings, and fun voices to add to the excitement and mystery.
+_Feel free to use toys, props, sketches/drawings, and fun voices to add to the excitement and mystery._

 {{<callout title="Example: The Tower of the Black Pearl">}}
 Once a decade, the tides are low enough that the underwater tower of a late, powerful wizard peaks out from the sea for just eight hours.
 Tonight, it's spire crested the waves.